shashvatshah9/backdoor_attack/README.md

 1. A BadNet, B 1 , (“sunglasses backdoor”) on YouTube Face for which we have already told you what the backdoor looks like.
 That is, we give you the validation data, and also test data with examples of clean and backdoored inputs.

-## The repo contains a jupyter notebook which bad_net.ipynb
-It contains all the code needed to replicate the experiment.
-Also the folder `models` contains all the models which were saved after pruning the badnet.